LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 - `single-value` Holds exactly one value at a time
 - `mutable value` The value inside the signal can be changed

-💡 Keynotes: <br>
-Real Analogy <br>
+Simply put: <br>
+Are not streams.
+They're containers of a single value at a single moment in time.

+---

+## 🟨 A fancy Analogy: Observables & Signals

 → Think of Observables like a water pipe: once you connect (subscribe), you start getting the flow. <br><br>
-→ Instead, Signals are more like a glass of water, always present, always filled, and holds, the latest value.
+→ Signal instead, are more like a glass of water, always present, always filled, and holds the latest value.
 When the value changes, it's like someone replaced the water, and everything watching it gets notified instantly. <br>

 <br><br>